-Imperial Chemical Industries (ICI), an England-based company, originally developed and marketed the weed-killer.
+Imperial Chemical Industries (ICI), an England-based company, originally developed and marketed the weed killer.
 Subsequently, ICI and Chevron entered an agreement that made Chevron the only U.S. distributor of Paraquat.
-That contract ended in 1986, and ICI (now a subsidiary of Switzerland-based Syngenta) started selling Paraquat in America and continues to do so to this day.
+That contract ended in 1986, and ICI (now a subsidiary of Switzerland-based Syngenta) started selling Paraquat in America and continues to do so.
 Some of the brand names under which Paraquat is sold include:

 - Ortho Plus

 The use of Paraquat is banned in 32 countries.
 The United States, however, is not one of them.
 The herbicide has been banned since 2013 throughout the European Union.
 Although Syngenta, a huge Swiss company, produces Paraquat, the use of the substance in Switzerland has been prohibited since 1989.
 Syngenta was purchased by ChemChina, and in 2012 the Chinese mega-company announced that it was ending domestic use of Paraquat for safety reasons.
 Still, they continue to export the dangerous chemical.

 The Michael J. Fox Foundation, an organization dedicated to finding a cure for Parkinson’s disease, believes that the Environmental Protection Agency (EPA) should ban Paraquat and protect Americans from potential exposure to dangerous substances.

 Watch the YouTube video.
 The webinar below discusses environmental factors, including the use of pesticides and herbicides, in the causation of Parkinson's disease.Paraquat Use in the United States